GEO-BON/bon-in-a-box-pipelines/ui/BonInABoxScriptService/README.md

 var api = new BonInABoxScriptService.DefaultApi()
-var scriptPath = "scriptPath_example"; // {String} Where to find the script in ./script folder var callback = function(error, data, response) {
+var scriptPath = "scriptPath_example"; // {String} Where to find the script in ./script folder. var callback = function(error, data, response) {
   if (error) {
     console.error(error);